 Minimising the issue will not only reduce your costs as a retailer, but it is also better for the environment!
 Whatever reason you may have for wanting to reduce returns and make "serial returners" more likely to keep their products, we've got some tips for you today!

 A serial returner is a shopper who buy many things from an online shop, but also returns a lot of products.
 This is often already planned by the shopper before the purchase is completed.
 In the fashion industry, shoppers may buy the same item in different sizes with the intent of only keeping the item that fits best and returning the rest.

-These kinds of shoppers are making your return rates sky rocket.
-Some people refer to them as “wardrobers”, but whatever name you give them, they could be costing your shop thousands of pounds per year.
+These kinds of shoppers are making your return rates sky-rocket.
+Some people also refer to them as “wardrobers”, but whatever name you give them, they could be costing your shop thousands of pounds per year.

 Before we figure out why serial returners do what they do, let’s look at some statistics to give you an idea of the scope of the problem.

 There are some fascinating numbers that give us insights into what the current situation looks like as well as the attitudes of both shop owners and consumers towards returns.

 First off, let’s look at some general statistics regarding returns for online purchases.

 This first statistic basically confirms what was mentioned earlier.
 Many products are returned online because they don’t fit (66%).

 This supports why serial returners do what they do.
 Experienced online shoppers know there is a good chance their clothes won’t fit.
 So, rather than ordering one size of a particular item, they will order two or three sizes knowing full well that the size they think should fit them might not.
 This is essentially a time saving technique, which is encouraged by offers of free returns.